 The Isra and Miraj refer to, two parts of a miraculous journey that Prophet Muhammad (Sallallahu alaihi wa sallam – ﷺ) took in one night from Makkah to Jerusalem and then an ascension to the heavens.

 The Al Isra’ wal Miraj which is celebrated by the Muslims every year on 27th day Rajab month (Rajab is the 7th month of the Islamic calendar).
-His first part of journey called as Isra (from Makka to Al-Aqsa masjid) second part of journey called Mi’raj (from Al-Aqsa masjid to heavens).
+His first part of journey called as Isra (from Makkah to Al-Aqsa masjid) second part of journey called Mi’raj (from Al-Aqsa masjid to heavens).

-Israa is an Arabic word referring to Prophet Muhammad’s (Sallallahu alaihi wa sallam – ﷺ) miraculous night journey from Makka to Jerusalem – specifically, to the site of al-Aqsa Mosque in Jerusalem – as referred to in Surah Al-Israa in the Quran.
+Israa is an Arabic word referring to Prophet Muhammad’s (Sallallahu alaihi wa sallam – ﷺ) miraculous night journey from Makkah to Jerusalem – specifically, to the site of al-Aqsa Mosque in Jerusalem – as referred to in Surah Al-Israa in the Quran.

 It is believed to have been followed by the Mi’raj, his ascension to heaven.
-According to some of the Hadith scholars this journey is believed to have taken place just over a year before Prophet Muhammad (Sallallahu alaihi wa sallam – ﷺ) migrated to from Makka to Medina, on the 27th of Rajab.
+According to some of the Hadith scholars this journey is believed to have taken place just over a year before Prophet Muhammad (Sallallahu alaihi wa sallam – ﷺ) migrated to from Makkah to Medina, on the 27th of Rajab.

 Muslims celebrate this night by offering optional prayers during this night, and in many Muslim countries, by illuminating cities with electric lights and candles.